Every marketing effort should come from your marketing goals. And setting SMART goals in marketing is a great way to get started.

 Your efforts will be much more victorious, and a whole lot easier to get off the ground, if you start with goals and KPIs.

 So we’ve adapted the SMART goal framework to assist us in our goal-setting efforts.
 We should be setting SMART goals in marketing.
-This means whenever you set marketing goals, you want to ensure that they are SMART:

 When it comes to earning buy-in and winning over even the most skeptical executive, the SMART goal framework can move mountains.
 More importantly, using it provides you the opportunity to define the purpose of your efforts.